Secretariat

 View OGC organogram

-The Office of the Internal Auditor (OIA) adds value to the Green Climate Fund and improve its operations by helping the Fund accomplish its objectives by bringing a systematic, disciplined approach to assess, evaluate and improve the effectiveness of risk management, control, and governance processes.
+The Office of the Internal Auditor’s mission is to add value to the Green Climate Fund, improve the Fund’s operations, and help the Fund accomplish its objectives.
+It does so by bringing a systematic, disciplined approach to assess, evaluate and improve the effectiveness of risk management, control, and governance processes.

 View OIA organogram